-Since his election, Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
-Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal who was out on bail, because his extensive criminal history was not disclosed at the bail hearing.
-Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be introduced at bail hearings to help prevent what happened to Constable Wynn.
+Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
+Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal out on bail.
+Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be disclosed at bail hearings, something that could have saved the life of Constable Wynn.

 Michael is a lifelong resident of St. Albert and an active community volunteer.
-He is a Lector and Eucharistic Minister at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.
+He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.

 A graduate of the University of Alberta, Michael received a Bachelor of Arts and a Bachelor of Laws, both with distinction.
 He was called to the Alberta Bar in 2010.
 Prior to being elected Michael worked as a civil litigator at a leading Edmonton law firm.